 Date

-Fri Feb 6Hiring a painter means inviting someone into your personal space for days or even weeks.
-You need to trust them not just to do a good job, but to be professional, clean, and communicative.
-That level of trust can be hard to gauge from a simple online search for ‘painting companies near me’.
-How do you really know who you’re hiring?
-We’ll show you how to look beyond the price tag and portfolio.
-This guide focuses on the human side of hiring—how to gauge professionalism, what red flags to watch for during the estimate, and why your gut feeling about a contractor is so important.
+Fri Feb 6Hiring a painter is deeply personal.
+You’re inviting a stranger into your home for days, trusting them around your family and belongings.
+That’s a level of trust you can’t gauge from a simple search for ‘painting companies near me’.
+So, how do you look beyond the price tag and portfolio to find someone truly reliable?
+We’ll show you what really matters.
+This guide focuses on the human side of hiring: how to read a contractor’s professionalism, what red flags to watch for, and why your gut feeling is often your best tool.

 Key Takeaways